SELF CARE FOR PARENTS

 On the days when I knew I'd walk in the door late, I planned for my quickest and easiest meals.

 Or I used a curry or spaghetti bolognese that I'd made previously, stored in the freezer, and put into the fridge in the morning before I left for work.

-You will know your routine better than anyone else and which days will need to be quick and easy.
+You know your routine better than anyone else and which days meals need to be quick and easy.

 When I planned my menu I put the most challenging days in first.
 If I knew I got home earlier on a particular day of the week that would be the day that I would put on say a baked dinner, or a stew that I knew would take longer to cook; although needed little attention once it was on.

 Alternatively I could also have put it in a slow cooker so it was ready to eat as soon as the accompanying pasta, rice or fresh steamed vegies was cooked.